ibm-cloud-architecture/refarch-kc/README.md

 As part of producing the IBM event driven point of view and reference architecture, we wanted to bring together a complete scenario which would cover all aspects of developing an event driven solutions including extended connections to devices/IOT  and blockchain for trusted business trading networks.
 We felt that the shipping business could provide a good foundation for this and would enable us to show how to develop event driven solutions following the architecture patterns.

-The high level process can be represented in the following diagram, we will describe the steps in the [use case section](#use-case-description):
+The high level process can be represented in the following diagram, and is described in detailed in [this section](analysis/readme.md):

 ![](analysis/shipment-bp1.png)